Bluesight’s Second Annual Medication Intelligence Summit

 Panels on Latest Pharmacy Trends

 Hear from your peers and representatives from other organizations throughout the supply chain on the latest drug diversion management, inventory management, and drug purchasing trends.
-Each panel is led by one of Kit Check’s clinical staff members and will have a representative from Kit Check, our customers, and some of our partners.
-Topics from Kit Check’s latest research white papers will be brought to the forefront of each panel.
+Each panel is led by one of Bluesight’s clinical staff members.
+Topics from Bluesight’s latest research white papers will be brought to the forefront of each panel.

 You can earn pharmacist continuing education credits right before ASHP in Phoenix.
-You won’t want to miss the session on Wednesday “Using Excel in Pharmacy Purchasing and Mitigation of Drug Shortages”!
-You’ll hear from experts in each given topic and have a chance to dive deeper in the Q&A portion.
+You won’t want to miss the session on Tuesday “The State of 340B”!
 You’ll leave with skills that can be immediately applied into your day to day routine.

 Explore Innovative Solutions

-Kit Check will be announcing new product features during the Summit.
+Bluesight will be announcing new product features during the Summit.
 Each focused on bringing simplicity, visibility and predictability to a complex world of care.
-You will also be hearing from our partners at IMI who are committed to a smarter hospital system with the launch of some of their newest products.
 These sessions will provide you a more in depth look at some of the new advancements in the hospital pharmacy space.

 Day 1- Medication Management

 The first day of the summit is focused on Medication Management.
-The day is kick started with a panel of experts discussing some trends in the industry.
-This will be followed by an overview of a new Kit Check product feature that connects Kit Check to Bluesight Insight’s pricing data.
+The day is started with a panel of experts discussing some trends in the industry around RFID.
+This will be followed by sessions focused on workflow optimizations, findings from Bluesight’s lastest Hopsital Pharmacy Operations Report and a panel on the current challenges in medication management.

 Day 2- Purchasing and Supply Chain